That's why all of our work happens AFTER a "State of the Union" Assessment.

 You'll objectively know how good or bad things are, before you commit to ongoing couples therapy.
 Ours is the most comprehensive marital assessment available today.
 We deal with all of the common (and not so common) problems couples face.

 Yes, it does.
-Couples that complete an assessment early in the process (even before we meet them, in the case of Couples Therapy Inc...) get the benefit of an informed therapeutic perspective.
-While time and effort is spent on completing these structured instruments, this time is spent at home with us, and not while active couples therapy is suppose to be happening.
+Couples that complete an assessment early in the process (even before we meet them, in the case of Couples Therapy Inc...) receive the benefit of an informed therapeutic perspective.
+While time and effort is spent on completing these structured instruments, this work is done beforehand, and not while active couples therapy is suppose to be happening.

 A thorough marital assessment costs about the same as a weekend psycho-educatonal program like The Art and Science of Love or Hold Me Tight.
-They average about $600-$800 for almost 8 hours of clinical time.
+They range in price from $700-$1495 for almost 8 hours of clinical time (several hours behind the scenes understanding the scoring and reading your assessment instrument.)
 In contrast to a psycho-educational workshop however, these marriage counseling assessments are personalized treatment plans that are tailored to your unique relationship needs.

 ALABAMA • ARIZONA • CALIFORNIA • COLORADO • FLORIDA • GEORGIA • HAWAII • IDAHO • ILLINOIS • KANSAS • MARYLAND • MASSACHUSETTS • MINNESOTA • MONTANA • NEVADA • NEW JERSEY • NEW YORK • OREGON • PENNSYLVANIA • SOUTH CAROLINA • TEXAS • UTAH • VIRGINIA • WASHINGTON • WASHINGTON DC • PUERTO RICO • IRELAND • AUSTRALIA • SOUTH AFRICA